BanzaiMan/glassfish-gem/README.txt

-= GlassFish v3 server for Rack based applications (Rails, Merb, ...)
+= GlassFish v3 server for Rack based web frameworks (Rails, Merb, ...)

 GlassFish gem is a lightweight and robust deployment solution for Ruby on Rails applications deployed on JRuby runtime.
 It is based